Category theory: Example

+A prototypical example of a category is Set, the category of sets and functions between them.
+The objects of Set are just sets, and a morphism from a set X to a set Y is a function f : X → Y. The category axioms are satisfied since every set has an identity function, and since composition of functions is associative.

 Morphisms

 Relations among morphisms (such as fg = h) are often depicted using commutative diagrams, with "points" (corners) representing objects and "arrows" representing morphisms.

 Morphisms can have any of the following properties.
 A morphism f : a → b is: